MicrosoftDocs/azure-docs/articles/update-center/prerequsite-for-schedule-patching.md

 Currently, you can enable [Automatic guest VM patching](../virtual-machines/automatic-vm-guest-patching.md) (Autopatch) by setting the patch mode to **Azure-orchestrated** or **AutomaticByPlatform** on Azure portal and using REST API respectively, where patches are automatically applied during off-peak hours.

 For customizing control over your patch installation, you can use [schedule patching](updates-maintenance-schedules.md#scheduled-patching) to define your own maintenance window.
-You can [enable schedule patching](scheduled-patching.md#schedule-recurring-updates-on-single-vm) by setting the patch mode to **Azure orchestrated**, or **AutomaticByPlatform** and attaching a schedule to the Azure VM.
+You can [enable schedule patching](scheduled-patching.md#schedule-recurring-updates-on-single-vm) by setting the patch mode to **Azure orchestrated**, or **AutomaticByPlatform** and attach a schedule to the Azure VM.

 However, in certain cases, when you remove the schedule from a VM, there is a possibility that the VM may be autopatched for critical or security patches and subsequently rebooted.
 To avoid such accidental or unintentional patching, a new prerequisite has been introduced - **ByPassPlatformSafetyChecksOnUserSchedule**, a VM property that allows you to accurately determine the VMs that must be schedule patched or autopatched.